esirotkina/main/index.md

 - *Visual political polarization:  How people look at political images and what they
 see (with Olga Gasparyan)*
-<tiny> <ul> <ul>  Olga and I are proposing a new approach to understanding why some visuals depicting politics trigger polarized evaluations while others do not.
+ <font size="-4"> <ul> Olga and I are proposing a new approach to understanding why some visuals depicting politics trigger polarized evaluations while others do not.
 We argue that the key to understanding this puzzle lies in how we analyze these images and what we consider an important analysis unit.
-Understanding this will improve our prediction of the effect that political images have on perceptions.  </ul>  </ul> </tiny>
+Understanding this will improve our prediction of the effect that political images have on perceptions.  </ul> </font>

 ## Publications